 Swift Water Rescue

-Also known as over the edge rescue.
+Also known as an over-the-edge rescue.
 This type of rescue takes place on a steep slope or vertical environment.
-If the slope is steep enough that you can not easily walk up it, it falls under this type of rescue.
+If the slope is steep enough that you cannot easily walk up it, it falls under this type of rescue.

-A rescue done on a vertical structure.
+A rescue that is performed on a vertical structure.
 This includes large power poles, buildings, or industrial settings.

 Urban Search & Rescue

-This is a rescue performed after a building collapse.
-An example would be collapses after an earthquake and need to search the debris for victims
+This is a rescue performed after a building collapse, such as after an earthquake when there is a need to search through debris for victims.